-Ingress for Anthos uses the environ to define the set of clusters and service endpoints that traffic can be load balanced over, enabling low-latency and high-availability services.
+Multi-cluster Ingress uses the environ to define the set of clusters and service endpoints that traffic can be load balanced over, enabling low-latency and high-availability services.

 The first important concept of environs is the concept of grouping—that is, choosing which pieces of related environ-aware resources should be made part of an environ.
 The decision about what to group together requires answering the following questions:

 - Are the resources related to one another?

 - Resources that have large amounts of cross-service communication benefit the most from being managed together in an environ.